2009 Budget

 flags

 The recycling center operates on the honor system.
 Because it is unattended, it can be used any time.
 But also because it is unattended, it is more apt to have things included that are not appropriate.
 If a load is contaminated with unacceptable material, the WHOLE thing is added to the landfill and cannot be recycled.
 If you take the time to recycle, please follow directions on what can be recycled and how materials are to be prepared.
+Please CRUSH/COLLAPSE carbboard boxes before disposing of them.

 Metal